 Additionally, Samuel realized the need to give students access to a wide variety of post-high school options.
 "The more we can expose students to a variety of options, the more they're willing to consider choices, including attending college," she said.
 "Sometimes students may not have considered college simply because they haven't yet found the college that's the right fit for them."

-As an AVID teacher, Samuel guides students through high school and helps prepare them to succeed as they continue to college and into the workforce.
+As an AVID Elective Teacher, Samuel guides students through high school and helps prepare them to succeed as they continue to college and into the workforce.
 At a counselor's conference on educating AVID students, hosted by the University of California system, she discovered CollegeWeekLive and scheduled computer lab time for her AVID students to check it out.

 To encourage parents and students to start exploring colleges and communicating their goals, the school's AVID team also created an extra credit opportunity for students.
 They ask students to identify three colleges they were interested in, and describe why they're interested in those schools.